asminkarki012/jwt-authentication-nodejs/README.md

 - Created API using JWT authentication for CRUD operation.

 ## Remaining task
-- ~~ Store the data in a local file. ~ ~
+- ~ Store the data in a local file. ~
-- use refresh JWT token
+- ~ use refresh JWT token ~
-- add password changing options
+- ~ add password changing options ~
-- Use this api in vanilla js to perform different operation.
+- ~ Use this api in vanilla js to perform different operation.
-- Email verification OTP
+~- Email verification OTP~